Chaithra2304/Amazon-Prime-Content-Analysis/README.md

 - **Expand kids and family-friendly content** to attract younger audiences.
 - **Prioritize high-performing genres** to maximize viewer engagement.
 - **Leverage interactive dashboards** for continuous, data-driven decision making.

+## Tools & Technologies
+- Power BI
+- Microsoft Excel / CSV
+- Data Visualization & Analysis

+## How to Use
+1. Download the dataset from the `Data/` folder.
+2. Open the Power BI file from the `Visualizations/` folder using Power BI Desktop.
+3. Explore the interactive dashboard to view insights and trends.

+## Author
+Chaithra V
+Aspiring Data Analyst

+---

+⭐ If you find this project useful, feel free to star the repository!